 Author: Kyle McCarthy

-Tags : All-Inclusive Resort, Baby, Beach, Couples, Family-Friendly Hotels, Featured, Golf, Kids, Kids Club, Mexico, Multigen, Resort, Teens, Tennis, Watersports
+Tags : All-Inclusive Resort, Baby, Beach, Couples, Family-Friendly Hotels, Golf, Kids, Kids Club, Mexico, Multigen, Resort, Teens, Tennis, Watersports

 For a tropical beach vacation packed with eco-adventure activities, head to our pick of the top family resorts along the Riviera Nayarit coast of Pacific Mexico.
 The mountainous region in the state of Nayarit extends north more than 150 kms from the purpose-built, gated resort of Nuevo Vallarta to the rustic surfers' paradise of San Blas.
 Unlike the sparkling Caribbean on Mexico's east coast, the more natural Pacific beaches have coarse gray sand and an active ocean fed by silt-laden mountain streams.
 Eco-conscious Riviera Nayarit has a growing number of oceanview hotels, recently built condominiums and a smattering of stylish boutique hotels -– in every price range.
 Here's a look at some of our favorites for families, organized by budget.
 Visit Riviera Nayarit tourism for more general information on the region.